kojiishi/compare-dir/README.md

 ```

 For files that exist in both directories:
-* Modified time are compared.
+* Modified time and sizes are compared.
-* Sizes are compared.
 * If sizes are the same, content is compared.